-(Jack[®] Digital HDTV Over-the-Air Antenna)
+(Omnidirectional Digital HDTV Over-the-Air Antenna)

-Your coach is featured with a digital antenna, which provides crystal clear digital HD reception of over-the-air channels in addition to superior broad reception range.
+Your motorhome is featured with a omnidirectional digital antenna, which provides crystal clear digital HD reception of over-the-air channels in addition to superior broad reception range.

 The digital antenna is equipped with a built-in amplifier for maximum VHF and UHF programming.